-Certain of our hospital facilities are held under operating leases with Universal Health Realty Income Trust with terms expiring in 2011 through 2014 (see Note 9).
-Certain of these leases also contain provisions allowing us to purchase the leased assets during the term or at the expiration of the lease at fair market value.
-We also lease the real property of certain facilities acquired by us in connection with the acquisition of PSI in November, 2010.
+Four of our hospital facilities are held under operating leases with Universal Health Realty Income Trust with terms expiring in 2014 and 2016 (see Note 9 for additional disclosure).
+We also lease the real property of certain facilities acquired by us in connection with the acquisition of PSI in November, 2010 (see Item 2.
+Properties for additional disclosure).